Perityle

 Perityle is a genus of flowering plants in the daisy family.
 They are known generally as rock daisies.

 Perityle is a variable genus, with its members sharing few characteristics.
 They include small herbs to spreading shrubs and most bear yellow or white daisylike flower heads.
 The fruit is generally a flat seed with thickened margins which may or may not have a pappus or scales.
 Plants of this genus are native to North and South America.

+A study including morphological and cytological analyses and a phylogenomic analysis of chloroplast and nuclear genomes was published in 2022, and concluded that Perityle as previously circumscribed was polyphyletic.
+The authors revived and/or expanded the genera Galinsogeopsis, Laphamia, and Nesothamnus to establish monophyletic clades.
+The small genus Amauria and the Desventuradas Islands endemic species Lycapsus tenuifolius were merged into Perityle, leaving it with 13 species.